 4. Mindrolling Monastery, Dehradun

 A few years after its formation, Mindrolling Monastery started expanding and today it is the largest Buddhist center in the world.
 Everything about the monastery is simply grand: from breathtaking views of the Himalayan foothills surrounding it to the Japanese style of architecture; from the walls of the first three floors painted in gold to the open terraces offering a spectacular 360-degree view of the Dehradun valley.
 Inside the monastery, one can see some of the most magnificent examples of Buddhist art.
 One of the main attractions in Mindrolling is the huge statue of the standing Buddha keeping a watchful eye.
 There are magnificent gardens around the stupa which is truly a sight to behold!
-A visit to this Mindrolling Monastery is truly a rejuvenating and enthralling experience.
+A visit to this Mindrolling Monastery in a Delhi to Dehradun cab is truly a rejuvenating and enthralling experience.

 5. Namdroling Nyingmapa Monastery, Mysore